CurryEshay/nexa/GUIDE.md

 ## Commands
 A command has a key word followed by arguments.
 A key word calls a function, meaning a keyword invokes a functionality, the arguments are the data required to execute a function.
 For example a remove function would need the path of the object you want to remove.
 The keywords and arguments are separated by semicolons.

+## Quiting program
+Type "q" or "quit" or press ctrl+c.
+This saves your current work.

 ## Make
 Makes an object.